 Who all can be listed on a membership?

 Members cannot share one membership number or transfer the membership number to another person.
 There’s nothing that says only one membership per family, so we see many families where each person has their own membership to earn their own dividend and coupons.

-What if you’ve got everything you need (never said by a gear junkie) … can you donate your dividend to a higher cause?
+What if you’ve got everything you need (never said by a gear junkie)?
+Can you donate your dividend to a higher cause?

 Many members have nothing to spend their dividend on or would rather donate their dividend than purchase gear.
-In these cases, members have the option of donating their dividend to The REI Foundation, which is a separate 501(c)(3) focused on connecting the next generation of adventurers and environmental stewards to the outdoors and promoting the benefits of the outdoors among diverse audiences.
+In these cases, members have the option of donating their dividend to the REI Foundation, which is a separate 501(c)(3) focused on connecting the next generation of adventurers and environmental stewards to the outdoors and promoting the benefits of the outdoors among diverse audiences.